 Behaviour therapy, implemented by an experienced psychologist or therapist should be prescribed as the first step in treatment.

 Second Line Treatments

-- Methylphenidate may be prescribed if the behaviour interventions do not yield significant improvement and there is continued moderate-to-severe disturbance in the child’s functioning.
+- Medication may be prescribed if the behaviour interventions do not bring about significant improvement.

 For school-aged children and adolescents (6-18 years old):